shonkatzenberger/sdc_proj_5/WRITEUP.md

 * `consolidate_data.py`: The script to read the images in the `Data/vehicles` and `Data/non-vehicles` folders and save them as two `numpy` arrays in `Data/vehicles.npy` and `Data/non-vehicles.npy`.
 The `numpy` arrays have shape of the form `(N, 64, 64, 3)`, where `N` is the number of images.
 This script can be executed directly.
-* `train.py`: The script to model the vehicle detection (classification) model.
+* `train.py`: The script to train the vehicle detection (classification) model.
 This script can be executed directly.
+* `model.npz`: The trained model weights (output of `train.py`).
 * `model.py`: The vehicle detection model code.
 This ***cannot*** be executed directly, but is imported by `train.py` and by the harness, `gui_show.py`.
-* `model.npz`: The trained model weights.
 * `gui_show.py`: The visualization and harness application.
-This is a modified version of the harness application I used in the advanced lane finding project.
+This is a modified version of the harness application I wrote for the advanced lane finding project.
 * `pipeline.py`, `calibrate.py`, `cameraCalibration.p`: These are copied from the advanced lane finding project.
 There is one small change in `pipeline.py`, namely that applying `undistort` has been moved out of `pipeline.py`, since the undistorted